Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh invented the Shotgun Enema.
+Aliens do exist, they are just waiting for Jayesh to die before they invade

-Updated on: [31/12/2024]
+Updated on: [1/1/2025]
 <!-- #jokeEnd -->